jbeck018/howlerops/docs/AI_MULTI_DATABASE_GUIDE.md

 ## Overview

-The SQL Studio now supports AI-powered SQL generation that works seamlessly across multiple connected databases.
+The Howlerops now supports AI-powered SQL generation that works seamlessly across multiple connected databases.
 This feature allows users to:

 1. Generate SQL queries using natural language across multiple databases
 2. Automatically use the correct `@connection.table` syntax for multi-DB queries